gridsome/gridsome.org/docs/directory-structure.md

 #### Static directory

 Files in this directory will be copied directly to `dist` during build.
+For example /static/robots.txt will be https://yoursite.com/robots.txt

 ## Recommendation